 But my security left me.
 She lost her life to cancer when I was 17.

 I can’t say her passing came easily; it was the hardest struggle in my life.
 But I knew the struggle would pass because God was my help.
 After some counseling for a year and some months, I had an identity again and was ready to move on.

 But even though I finally felt like getting out of bed in the morning, there were so many times I longed for her to be with me.
-I wanted her to make me laugh like she used to.
-I wanted her at my high school and college graduations.
+I wanted her to make me laugh and give me joy like she used to, and I wanted her at my high school and college graduations.
 I wanted her to know my boyfriend, and I wanted her there when we planned our wedding and married.
-I wanted to call her the day I discovered two pink lines.
+And I wanted to call her the day I discovered two pink lines.